-USAG says ‘thank you’ to employees with Org Day
+USAG Says ‘Thank You’ To Employees With Org Day

+Hot dogs, hamburgers, Greek and soul food were the foods of the day at Nallin Pond Recreational Area as Fort Detrick garrison employees gathered to enjoy fun and games away from the work environment.

+The garrison organizational day, which took place June 7, was the first time the employees came together for such an event in over 10 years.

-Over 200 Garrison employees at Fort Detrick kick off Org Day with a group photo in front of the headquarters building on June 7, 2024.
+Over 200 Garrison employees kicked off the day with a group photo in front of the headquarters building before making their way to Nallin Pond.

+“Today was a good day and I hope everyone really enjoyed themselves,” said Col. Ned Marsh, garrison commander to open close out the festivities.
+“As I transition out of this position, I think this is something you should consider making an annual event.”

+The different directorates ran a variety of games and competitions including cornhole, horseshoes, softball, archery, disc golf and longest drive.

 |Date Taken: